orbitalquark/textadept/docs/api.md

 * *`name`*: The name of the lexing language.
 * *`alt_name`*: The alternate name of the lexing language.
-This is useful for embedding the same child lexer with multiple sets of start and end tokens.
+This is useful for embedding the same child lexer with multiple sets of start and end tags.
-* *`cache`*: Flag indicating whether or not to load lexers from the cache.
-This should only be `true` when initially loading a lexer (e.g. not from within another lexer for embedding purposes).
-The default value is `false`.

 Return: